Blue-ringed octopus: Treatment

-First aid treatment is pressure on the wound and artificial respiration once the paralysis has disabled the victim's respiratory muscles, which often occurs within minutes of being bitten.
+First aid treatment consists of pressure on the wound and artificial respiration once the paralysis has disabled the victim's respiratory muscles, which often occurs within minutes of being bitten.
 Because the venom primarily kills through paralysis, victims are frequently saved if artificial respiration is started and maintained before marked cyanosis and hypotension develop.
-Respiratory support until medical assistance arrives will improve the victim's chances of survival.
+Respiratory support until medical assistance arrives improves the victim's chances of survival.
 Definitive hospital treatment involves placing the patient on a ventilator until the toxin is removed by the body.
 Victims who survive the first 24 hours usually recover completely.

 Conservation

-Currently the blue-ringed octopus population information is listed as Least Concern according to the International Union for the Conservation of Nature (IUCN).
-However, threats such as bioprospecting, habitat fragmentation, degradation, overfishing, and human disturbance, as well as species collections for aquarium trade, may be threats to population numbers.
-It is possible that Hapalochlaena contribute to a variety of advantages to marine conservation.
-This genera of octopus provide stability of habitat biodiversity as well as expand the balance of marine food webs.
-Various species of blue-ringed octopus may help control populations of Asian date mussels.
-Additionally, future research of tetrodotoxins produced by the blue-ringed octopus may produce new medicinal discoveries.
+Currently, the blue-ringed octopus population information is listed as least concern according to the International Union for Conservation of Nature.
+Threats such as bioprospecting, habitat fragmentation, degradation, overfishing, and human disturbance, as well as species collections for aquarium trade, though, may be threats to population numbers.
+Hapalochlaena possibly contributes to a variety of advantages to marine conservation.
+This genus of octopus provides stability of habitat biodiversity, as well as expanding the balance of marine food webs.
+Various species of blue-ringed octopuses may help control populations of Asian date mussels.
+Additionally, future research on tetrodotoxins produced by the blue-ringed octopus may produce new medicinal discoveries.

 In popular culture

 In the 1983 James Bond film Octopussy, the blue-ringed octopus is the prominent symbol of the secret order of female bandits and smugglers, appearing in an aquarium tank, on silk robes, and as a tattoo on women in the order.
-The animal was also featured in the book State of Fear by Michael Crichton, where a terrorist organization utilized the animal's venom as a favored murder weapon.
+In the novel State of Fear by author Michael Crichton, a character uses a blue-ringed octopus as an assassination weapon.
 The Adventure Zone featured a blue-ringed octopus in its "Petals to the Metal" series.

-A video, originally posted on TikTok, of a tourist in Australia handling a blue-ringed octopus went viral in January 2019.

-A diner in China was accidentally served a blue-ringed octopus on January 2023.